akazukin5151/koneko-old/README.md

 ## Structure and maintenence

-* Fix bug where posts with multiple images indicator is not shown after going to the next page
 * Re-write AbstractGallery in the style and form of Users (and merging GalleryLikeMode(s) into it).
 Might be even possible to pull out a more abstract core.

 # FAQ